tigera/docs/calico-enterprise/network-policy/staged-network-policies.mdx

 #### Stage a policy

 Stage a policy to test it in a near replica of a production environment.
+A best practice is to stage a policy before enforcing it to avoid unintentionally exposing or blocking other network traffic.

 1. In the left navbar, click **Policies**.
 1. In a tier, click **Add Policy**.